 c) Marketing and customer analytics: SAS assists businesses in customer segmentation, targeted marketing campaigns, and churn prediction.

 QlikView is a popular data discovery and visualisation tool developed by Qlik.
-Launched in 1994, QlikView revolutionised the way businesses interact with their data.
+It was launched in 1994, and since then, it revolutionised the way businesses interact with their data.
 It allows users to explore, analyse, and visualise data from various sources dynamically and interactively.

-QlikView's associative data model enables seamless connections between data points, facilitating rapid insights and driving data-driven decision-making.
+QlikView's associative data model lets seamless connections between data points, facilitating rapid insights and driving data-driven decision-making.

 Features:

-a) Associative data model: QlikView's unique associative data model allows users to explore data without predefined paths, empowering them to navigate freely and discover new insights.
+a) Associative data model: QlikView's unique associative data model lets users explore data without predefined paths, empowering them to navigate freely and discover new insights.

 b) In-memory data processing: QlikView's in-memory technology accelerates data retrieval and analysis, providing real-time access to information.